granaivo/5GMETA/CONTRIBUTING.md

 # Welcome to 5GMETA contributing guide <!-- omit in toc -->

-## Reguirements
+## Pre-requisites

+- TODO: list all the pre-requisites for contributing to this project For e.g:
 - https://pygobject.gnome.org/getting_started.html

 ## TODO

-- Write a new guide.
+- Write a new contributing guidelines.